 At KJS, language is central to learning, thinking and communicating.
 It is integral to exploring and sustaining personal development, cultural identity and intercultural understanding.
-In line with our mission, vision and values, we believe that the language that children learn and use helps them to establish their identity and thus support the concept of international mindedness.
+In line with our mission, vision and values, we believe the language children learn and use helps establish their identity and their concept of international mindedness.
 This policy outlines our core beliefs and practices which permeate through the teaching and learning of Language in four key areas:

 - English Language